imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 16\.
 Pass by value or by reference

-**Question:** Does JavaScript pass parameter by value or by reference?
+**问题:** Does JavaScript pass parameter by value or by reference?

-**Answer:** Primitive type (string, number, etc.) are passed by value and objects are passed by reference.
+**答案:** Primitive type (string, number, etc.) are passed by value and objects are passed by reference.
 If you change a property of the passed object, the change will be affected.
 However, you assign a new object to the passed object, the changes will not be reflected.

     var num = 10,
         name = "Addy Osmani",